 Related Post: 10 Chinese New Year Dos and Don’ts

 Dating back to more than 1,500 years and performed during auspicious occasions, Lion Dance is believed to bring good fortune and wealth.
-During the Chinese New Year, Lion Dance are performed because of its story of a mythical beast, Nien.
+During the Chinese New Year, Lion Dance is performed because of its story of a mythical beast, Nien.

 According to legend, every Chinese New Year’s eve, an unknown animal came to destroy the fields, crops and animals belonging to the farmers of a village.
 Unable to identify the beast, the villagers called it Nien, which came to mean “year” in Chinese.
 To put a stop to the beast’s ravaging, the villagers made a fearful model of the animal out of bamboo and paper, with two men controlling it, accompanied by the loud beating of instruments.
 They waited for the animal on New Year’s eve and succeeded in driving it away.
 From then on, the Nien dance was performed annually on Chinese New Year’s eve along with drums, cymbals and gongs.